rjurga/plasmon-fluorescence/README.md

 ## Introduction

 The environment of a quantum optical emitter can strongly affect its emission properties[[1](https://doi.org/10.1103/PhysRev.69.674)].
 In particular, plasmonic environments can result in important enhancement or quenching[[2](https://doi.org/10.1103/PhysRevLett.96.113002)].
 In the case of a dipole near a metal sphere, exact expressions for the decay rates are available from the electrodynamical theory[[3](https://doi.org/10.1016/0039-6028(88)90776-5)].
-This program is a numerical implementation of these expressions.
+This software is a numerical implementation of these expressions.

 ## Features